met-museum-mcp-server

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given no parameters and presence of an output schema, the description fully covers what the tool returns (departments with IDs and display names) and its purpose, making it complete.
+Given no parameters and an existing output schema, the description fully covers what the tool does, its return value, and its relation to sibling tools.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.